Researcher. Educator. Microscopy lover. Lifelong learner.

 Who am I?

-My name is Lydia, and I’m a Pittsburgh-based postdoctoral fellow.
 A proud Meyerhoff Scholar and product of the University of Maryland, Baltimore County, my passion for research has steadily grown since I began working at the bench in 2008.
 My training has spanned cell biology, reproductive biology, neuroscience, and endocrinology.
-Communicating my research with others and training/inspiring the next generation of scientists are among my passions.
-My research lab will open in January 2025, and I am excited to cultivate an environment that empowers everyone to bring their authentic selves to work - which is how the best science is done.
+Science communication and training/inspiring the next generation of scientists are among my passions.
+In my own lab, I’m excited to cultivate an environment that empowers everyone to bring their authentic selves to work - which is how the best science is done.
 I look forward to recruiting and collaborating with the best and brightest in the years to come!

 Education